 Leica M-E Typ 240 vs Panasonic GX800

 The Leica M-E (Typ 240) and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2019 and January 2017.
-The M-E Typ 240 is a fixed lens compact, while the GX800 is a rangefinder-style mirrorless.
+The M-E Typ 240 is a rangefinder-style mirrorless, while the GX800 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M-E Typ 240) and a Four Thirds (GX800) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M-E (Typ 240) and the Panasonic Lumix DMC-GX800?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.